ktkv419/revealjs-template/README.md

 ## Troubleshooting
 ### HightlightJS doesnt pick up right language during highlighting
 You need to manually set its language by adding `class="js"` to code tag.
 [List of supported languages](https://highlightjs.readthedocs.io/en/latest/supported-languages.html)
-### Why awesome icons don't work?
-You need to [create an account](https://fontawesome.com/start), add your host to allowed domains and change URL in head tag